Fundamentals of Contact Center Workforce Management

 Who Should Participate

-Fundamentals of Contact Center Workforce Management training course is designed for professionals involved in staffing the call center, balancing workers and workload, or meeting call center service level targets.
+Fundamentals of Call Center Workforce Management training course is designed for professionals involved in staffing the call center, balancing workers and workload, or meeting call center service level targets.
 Whether you have a few agents or many, workforce management software or none, you will benefit from this introductory workforce management course.

 Prerequisites